skoppula/dataTSNEzation/README.md

-# S2V: A 2-Variable Visualization for TSNE Non-Profit Leadership Data
+# S2V: Simple 2-Variable Visualization for TSNE Non-Profit Leadership Data

 This is the code for the data processing, on-demand aggregation, and visualization of the [Third Sector New England Leadership in Non-Profit Survey Dataset](http://tsne.org/leadership-new-england/).
 The site that is currently live (for now) can be found [here](http://web.mit.edu/~skoppula/www/tsne/index.html).